Embracing Change: Overcoming Cognitive Challenges in Ageing Women

 Incorporating stress management techniques and mindfulness practices into daily routines can significantly improve cognitive resilience and wellbeing.

-Mindful meditation has been shown to enhance attention, memory, and in older adults while reducing cognitive decline associated with ageing.
+Mindful meditation has been shown to enhance attention, memory, and emotional regulation in older adults while reducing cognitive decline associated with ageing.

 Regular mindfulness practices also foster stress resilience and help individuals better cope with life’s challenges, promoting a more positive outlook on their experiences.